How to Replace Your Pool Liner (And When To Do It)

 Step Four: Unscrew and Remove the Rails

-Remove all of the rails and top caps around the perimeter of the above ground pool using a drill or screwdriver.
+Remove the rails and top caps around the perimeter of the above ground pool using a drill or screwdriver.

 Step Five: Remove the Liner